 All the nifty details I’ve mentioned in the article so far seem awesome right?

 Here’s the but – it comes at a pretty steep price.
-At a monthly rate of $9.99 to a long-term price of around $5 per month if you sign up for an annual plan, TorGuard is far from cheap.
+From a monthly rate of $9.99 to a long-term price of around $5 per month if you sign up for an annual plan, TorGuard is far from cheap.
 Those prices put it right up against the top dogs like ExpressVPN and NordVPN, as well as newcomers like Surfshark.

 I feel that TorGuard is a bit of a two-edged sword.
 In many cases it has this ‘wow’ factor, but that somehow always comes accompanied by a small, if present, ‘but’.
 Take for example the great features such as encryption selection and bypassing Deep Packet Inspection.
-While these features are great to have, it does take a little bit of knowledge and getting used to.
+While these features are great to have, it does take a little bit of knowledge and getting used to them.
 Thankfully, there is excellent help from their customer service if you have any problems.

-It does gives individual users so much control over the VPN that using it feels great.
+It does give individual users so much control over the VPN that using it feels great.
 A niftier interface would be nice, but that’s just icing for an already great cake.
-If it wasn’t for the price, I would not hesitate to give this a full five-star rating, but at these rates I do recommend folks do a quick compare with NordVPN or ExpressVPN before deciding.
+If it wasn’t for the price, I would not hesitate to give this a full five-star rating, but at these rates, I do recommend folks do a quick comparison with NordVPN or ExpressVPN before deciding.